corwin-of-amber/osjs-delight/README.md

 # osjs-delight

-This repo is designed to help with the basic scaffolding of developing for OS.js.
+This repo is designed to help with the basic scaffolding of OS.js.
 Based on [os-js/OS.js](https://github.com/os-js/OS.js), it offers a quick peek into the workings of OS.js's core client modules:
  * [@osjs/client](https://github.com/os-js/osjs-client) – `Core` and core providers.
    (`CoreServiceProvider`, `DesktopServiceProvider`, `AuthServiceProvider`, `VFSServiceProvider` and a couple of others).